buddydudedev/buddydudedev/README.md

 <img alt="Whiskey on the Rocks" width="480px" src="https://raw.githubusercontent.com/DevonDGithub/WhiskeyOnTheRocks/master/Images/whiskey.jpg" />

-This project combined the ability to load geometry at render-time alongside a popular 3D game development algorithm to create ice cubes that cannot overlap each other.
+This project combined the ability to load geometry at render-time alongside a popular 3D game development algorithm to create ice cubes that cannot overlap each other. [>][WhiskeyOnTheRocks]

 ### Drop Radio